wudigdkelf123/wudigdkelf123/readme.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a Full Stack Developer,Blockchain follower and Machine Learning Enthusiast with a huge love for Python, Django, RDBMS, Data Visualization and etc.</p>
+<p align="left">I am a PM and Machine Learning Enthusiast with a huge love for Python, Django, RDBMS, Data Visualization and etc.</p>

 <!--Profile Count Badge-->